 Step-By-Step Instructions

-- Serve and enjoy!
-Enjoy your healthy mashed potatoes with additional butter, gravy, or any of your other favorite mashed potato toppings.
+Step 4: Serve and enjoy!
+Enjoy your mashed potatoes with additional butter, gravy, or any of your other favorite mashed potato toppings.

-- Store Leftovers: Store leftovers in an air-tight container in the fridge for 1-2 days.
+Store mashed potatoes in an airtight container in the refrigerator for up to three days.

 Serving Suggestions